- Principles of Organic Gardening

 Select the type of mulch based on availability, cost, aesthetics, and personal preference.
 Examples include shredded hardwood, pine straw, pine bark, and cedar.
 Maximum weed management benefits can be seen with 3 inches to 4 inches of organic mulch.
-In general, 1 square yard covers 100 square feet to a depth of 3 inches.
+In general, 1 cubic yard covers 100 square feet to a depth of 3 inches.

 These are suggested mulch depths:

 - 3 inches for woody and perennial landscape beds

 - About 1 inch of mulch on annual color beds—just enough to cover the surface